OtmaneTouhami/medical-report-generator/README.md

 This system uses a team of specialized AI agents working together to transform unstructured French medical text into properly formatted radiology reports:

+1. **Transcription Corrector (`transcription_corrector`)**: Cleans and corrects the raw input text, especially from speech-to-text, focusing on medical terminology and removing disfluencies.
-1. **Report Classifier (`report_classifier`)**: Identifies the specific type of medical examination (e.g., IRM du genou, IRM hépatique) from the input text.
+2. **Report Classifier (`report_classifier`)**: Identifies the specific type of medical examination (e.g., IRM du genou, IRM hépatique) from the corrected input text.
 Its output is used for dynamic report titling and to guide focused RAG retrieval.
-2. **Information Extractor (`information_extractor`)**: Identifies and extracts all relevant medical facts from the raw input, utilizing a RAG (Retrieval Augmented Generation) tool that can leverage similar reports from a knowledge base, filtered by the classified report type.
+3. **Information Extractor (`information_extractor`)**: Identifies and extracts all relevant medical facts from the corrected input, utilizing a RAG (Retrieval Augmented Generation) tool that can leverage similar reports from a knowledge base, filtered by the classified report type.
-3. **Template Mapper (`template_mapper`)**: Maps extracted data to appropriate sections of a standard French radiology report (Indication, Technique, Incidences, Résultat, Conclusion).
+4. **Template Mapper (`template_mapper`)**: Maps extracted data to appropriate sections of a standard French radiology report (Indication, Technique, Incidences, Résultat, Conclusion).
-4. **Report Section Generator (`report_section_generator`)**: Transforms the structured data for each section into professional medical language, in French.
+5. **Report Section Generator (`report_section_generator`)**: Transforms the structured data for each section into professional medical language, in French.
+If a section has no relevant information, it will be left empty.
-5. **Semantic Validator (`semantic_validator`)**: Reviews the generated section content for clinical and semantic coherence, checking for contradictions or medically improbable statements, and suggests corrections if needed.
+6. **Semantic Validator (`semantic_validator`)**: Reviews the generated section content for clinical and semantic coherence, checking for contradictions or medically improbable statements, and suggests corrections if needed.
-6. **Report Finalizer and Reviewer (`report_finalizer_and_reviewer`)**: Assembles the (potentially validated) sections into the final report structure.
-It uses the classified report type to generate a dynamic title (e.g., "Compte Rendu IRM du Genou") and ensures empty sections are appropriately marked (e.g., with "Néant").
+7. **Report Finalizer and Reviewer (`report_finalizer_and_reviewer`)**: Assembles the (potentially validated) sections into the final report structure.
+It uses the classified report type to generate a dynamic title (e.g., "Compte Rendu IRM du Genou") and ensures sections with no information are left blank after their title.

 The system outputs a professional radiology report in French, in both text and Word document (.docx) formats.

 ## Key Features & Recent Enhancements

 - **Multi-Agent System**: Leverages multiple specialized AI agents for a modular and robust workflow.
+- **Transcription Correction**: A dedicated agent at the start of the workflow cleans and refines raw input, especially from speech-to-text, to improve accuracy of subsequent processing.
 - **FastAPI Backend & API**:
   - Exposes report generation and management via a RESTful API built with FastAPI.
   - All API routes are versioned under `/api/v1/`.